Pricing · 3 min read · By The Toolbox Pro

 No Existing Wiring?
 Here Is What It Costs

-Here is the key issue many homeowners miss.
-Not every home has doorbell wiring already in place.
-Newer construction, apartments, and some older homes may have no low-voltage wire at all.
-If you want a hardwired Ring model but have no existing wires, a handyman or electrician will need to run new wire.
-That adds $100 to $200 to the total cost.
+This is the big surprise many homeowners face.
+Not all homes have doorbell wiring already in place.
+New builds, apartments, and some older houses have nothing.
+Want a hardwired Ring but have no wires?
+You'll need someone to run new cable through your walls.
+That adds $100 to $200 to your total.

 Handyman vs. Electrician: Who Should You Hire?